Trade to be focus of Australia, Indonesia talks

 He says three have been admitted to hospital and the rest are being ferried to shore.

 "They can't get on planes, they can't wait in orderly migration queues to find protection.
-They have to take whatever opportunities they can.
+They have to take whatever opportunities they can.10:10am: AMSA's Jo Meehan says the authority hopes to find more people now that the sun is rising.
+But conditions are getting worse.

 "Sadly and unfortunately, they have to resort increasingly to these dangerous journeys, whether its across land borders where they get exploited or whether its across sea borders, again to get exploited by smugglers."